rapid7/metasploit-framework/How-to-zip-files-with-Msf::Util::EXE.to_zip.md

 Compressing files into zip format is very easy with Metasploit.
-For most purposes, you can use Msf::Util::EXE.to_zip to compress data into a zip file.
+For most purposes, you can use `Msf::Util::EXE.to_zip()` to compress data into a zip file.

+Note that the former `Rex::Zip::Archive()` should no longer be used.

 ## Usage: